The day I took the toys away

 Some of my kids favorite pretend games to play are beach and fort with blankets and pillows, race cars with laundry baskets and cardboard boxes, and cooking and making music with pots and pans.
 My kids even like to color the cardboard boxes.

 I love jumping into all these games with my kids.
 It brings me back to my childhood and it’s fun.
+My personal favorites are blanket beach days, blanket forts, and making music with different household items around the house.
 My advice is to jump back to when you were a child and let your imagination soar with your child.